Table of Contents

 Any money you've set aside in tax-deferred retirement accounts (e.g., 401(k) plans or traditional IRAs — but not Roth IRAs) will be taxed as ordinary income any time you make a withdrawal.
-You'll also be required to take minimum distributions each year once you reach age 70 1/2 (again, not on Roth IRAs), which means you won't necessarily get to choose how much money to access (and how much to pay in taxes) once you're in your 70s.
+You'll also need to take required minimum distributions (RMDs) each year once you reach age 70½ (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
+Again, RMDs do not apply to Roth IRAs; however, with IRAs and their RMDs, you won't necessarily get to choose how much money to access (and how much to pay in taxes) once you're in your 70s.

 Many retirees are also unaware that up to 85% of their Social Security benefits could be taxable, depending on their total annual retirement income.
 This is why it's vital to calculate your tax burden in retirement so you're not counting on money that you may actually owe the IRS.

 The exact financial situation required to retire comfortably at 62 varies from person to person.
 Figuring out what might work for you means determining how much you have saved, then factoring in taxes, health care costs and the costs of waiting for Social Security.
 You might also consider speaking with a qualified financial adviser to help determine a retirement savings strategy that fits your overall financial goals.